 Lahore is the culinary capital of Pakistan catering to ever-increasing demands of food lovers for new venues, trendy food menu and a mix of traditional and modern cuisine.
 A recent trend towards more healthy and vegan choices in food have seen growth in new cafes and eat-outs experimenting with new culinary ideas.
 I have explored some trending places in town and tried to capture some latest trends in eating out.

 Gulberg has always been the foodie hub of trendy and uptown cafes and restaurants.
 Some of the residential properties in the back alleys of Gulberg have turned into trendy restaurants, offering low-key yet savoury adventures for food lovers.
 Winter is a great time of the year to visit Lahore as the northern areas are too cold to travel.
-Start of winters is also the wedding season in the country with plenty of overseas Pakistanis travelling back home to spend time with their families.
-If you are planning to visit Lahore this year, here is my short-list of must-visit places for gastronomical adventures.
+The start of winters is also the wedding season in the country with plenty of overseas Pakistanis travelling back home to spend time with their families.
+If you are planning to visit Lahore this year, here is my shortlist of must-visit places for gastronomical adventures.

 A low-key, difficult to find, exclusive fine dining experience in the heart of Gulberg, Lahore.
 The establishment is run by a Michelin star chef who has worked in both New York and Paris.
 The dishes are both authentic in taste and visually tantalizing.
 To add to the aura of exclusivity, you need to make an advanced booking for the dining experience.
-The menu is limited with two to three options for a four-course meal.
+The menu is limited to two to three options for a four-course meal.

 To add to the food adventure, the menu is not set and changes every week.
 Amu is known for its sumptuous brunch in Lahore.
 Amu is open only on the weekends.
 It is a perfect spot for a romantic date.
 It is housed in a refurbished grand house that keeps the integrity of the original structure intact.
 Avant-garde experience is available at 59 USD per head.